 Document Resistance

 If we don’t document what’s happening, who will?
-Take pictures of resistance: protests, graffiti, or things you witness.
+Learn to take better pictures of resistance: protests, graffiti, or things you witness.

-When possible take pictures from multiple angles — it helps establish legitimacy.
+When possible take pictures of emerging stories from multiple angles — it helps establish legitimacy.
 Post your pictures with a few words of context.

 How to do it: